danielmlow/lexicon/README.md

 # Code for manuscript:

 Low et al. (2024).
-Using generative AI to create lexicons for interpretable text models with high content validity.
+Using large language models to create lexicons for interpretable text models with high content validity: the Suicide Risk Lexicon.
 PsyArXiv.

 <!--
 These: not mentioned because they are not used: